Pecacheu/MultiWorldPets/README.md

 MWP is a simple, lightweight plugin that allows you to keep track of your pets and take them with you to other worlds.
 All Tamable entities are compatible.

+**NEW:** `/mwp` now shows your pet's health, so you can check up on them with no more guesswork!

-Find the plugin on [BukkitDev](https://dev.bukkit.org/projects/multiworldpets), or see [GitHub](https://github.com/Pecacheu/MultiWorldPets) for the latest updates.
+Find the plugin on [Modrinth](https://modrinth.com/plugin/multiworldpets), or see [GitHub](https://github.com/Pecacheu/MultiWorldPets) for the latest updates.

 ### Commands
-- `/mwp [player]` List all your pets, or pets of optional player.
+- `/mwp [player]` List all your pets, or pets of another player.
 - `/tppet <name>` Teleport your pet nearby.

 ### Config Settings